 Carlsbad Flower Fields Wedding | Tawnea and Eric

-Easter Featured on Martha Stewart Weddings!
+Easter Featured on Martha Stewart Weddings and Ruffled!

 Tawnae and Eric invited 150 guests to watch them tie the knot at the Flower Fields in Carlsbad, California, on April 20, 2019—the day before Easter.
 “I’ve always wanted to get married on Easter, so there never was a question as to what my perfect backdrop was,” the bride says.
 “I envisioned combining all my favorite things about [the holiday]; friends, family, tons of chocolate, and pastels, [all wrapped] into one day.”